gammu/gammu/docs/manual/smsd/config.rst

     The program will receive optional parameter a message ID and environment with message details as described in :ref:`gammu-smsd-run`.

+.. config:option:: RunOnIncomingCall

+    .. versionadded:: 1.38.5

+    Executes a program after cancelling incoming call.

+    The program will receive a parameter with a phone number of the call.
+    This requires :config:option:`HangupCalls` to be enabled.

 .. config:option:: IncludeNumbersFile

     File with list of numbers which are accepted by SMSD.
 The file contains one